DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 as possible, avoiding anything that is not the simplest form of data structure for maximum performance gains.

-As mentioned in Section 7, this comes at a price.
+As discussed in Section 7, this comes at a price.
 The implementation that did indeed perform above expectation could only output a 32-bit integer, as we cannot take any larger input than 64 bits without any more complex data structure.
 How much of a flaw this is for a system utilizing this method of